AndersSchmidtHansen/TheStartupJigsaw/README.md

 - [x] gets early feedback from hand-recruited users
 - [x] gets 10% better every week
 - [x] solves an immediate user need
+- [x] is something you know people want, not just something you think would want
 - [x] focuses on generic cases, not edge cases
 - [x] has a one-liner ready before showing off
 - [x] includes a clear way of contacting you